Davidfrank1999/bioinformatics/Bversity_project/README.md

 ## Tools used in this project

-R programming
+R programming,
-Cytoscape
+Cytoscape,

-GEO database
+GEO database,
-String database
+String database.

 # Steps involved